Mario Teguh

-Mario Teguh (born Sis Maryono Teguh; March 5, 1956) is an Indonesian motivational speaker and consultant.
+Mario Teguh (born Sis Maryono Teguh; 5 March 1956) is an Indonesian businessman.
 In 2010, Teguh has been listed as one of 8 Personality Changes version of newspaper Republika.
-Teguh had more popularity in public when he was a presenter for Mario Teguh Golden Ways in Metro TV.
+Teguh had more popularity in public when he was a presenter for Mario Teguh Golden Ways on Metro TV.

-Before he began his career, Teguh had been working in several banks, such as Citibank, BSB Bank, and Aspac Bank.
-Teguh was also establishing for his businessman Exnal Corp Jakarta where he served as CEO and senior consultant.
+Before he began his career, Teguh worked in several banks, including Citibank, BSB Bank, and Aspac Bank.
+Teguh was also establishing for his businessman Exnal Corp Jakarta where he was CEO and senior consultant.
 Teguh presented a show, titled Business Art on O Channel.
-Teguh is one of the most expensive motivator in Indonesia.